ikrzywda/doggo/README.md

 For now the system can:
 1. Create and store users' profiles (login + code)
-2. Log time of walks with indicating the start and end of a walk The next features planned for the system are to:
+2. Log time of walks with indicating the start and end of a walk
-1. Display the duration of walk
-2. Audio feedback (sound ques for staring and ending walks)
-3. "Garbage collection" within records for reliable working

 #### Electronics